Judges 4

 God has used women mightily throughout history, and Deborah is a powerful example of that.

-She would sit under the palm tree of Deborah:
+Deborah would sit under the palm tree of Deborah:

 Deborah was not just a leader; she was accessible to the people, sitting under a tree where anyone could come to her for judgment.
 This imagery paints a picture of her as a wise and approachable leader.
-People came to her for guidance because she was trusted, and her leadership was rooted in her relationship with God.
+People came to her for guidance because she was trusted, and her leadership was rooted in Deborah relationship with God.

 The children of Israel came up to her for judgment: